postgres-ai/postgres-howtos/0030_how_to_deal_with_long-running_transactions_oltp.md

 this is a very, very rough assumption, but this can give an idea about the scale and helps define "threshold" to support the meaning of the "long-running transaction" term.

-## How to prevent long-running transaction
+## How to prevent long-running transactions

 In some cases, we might decide to prevent long-running transactions from happening at a global level, to be protected from the negative effects described above – in this case, we decide that interrupting a long-running transaction,